-Ludwig joined the Cardinal coaching staff in 2012 after serving as the Offensive Coordinator and Offensive Line coach at N.Y.
+Ludwig joined the Cardinals’ coaching staff in 2012 after serving as the offensive coordinator and offensive line coach at N.Y.
 Maritime College.
-In his two seasons as Offensive Coordinator, N.Y.
-Maritime went 18-3 and made an appearance in the Division III National Playoffs.
-For three seasons as the Offensive Line Coach, Ludwig coached nine All-Conference lineman.
+In his two seasons as offensive coordinator, N.Y.
+Maritime went 18-3, and made an appearance in the NCAA Division III Tournament.
+For three seasons as the offensive line coach, Ludwig coached nine All-Conference selections.
 N.Y.
 Maritime led all of Division III in both 2009 and 2010 in sacks allowed, and finished the 2009 season ranked fourth in the nation in rushing offense.
-Ludwig also spent time as the Recruiting Coordinator and the Strength and Conditioning Coach at Maritime.
+Ludwig also spent time as the recruiting coordinator and the strength and conditioning coach at Maritime.

-Kyle Archer enters his second season at Wesleyan after coming from the University of Maine, where he spent the prior three campaigns as the Wide Receivers Coach and the Co-Special Teams Coordinator.
-At Maine, Archer helped guide the Black Bears to their first CAA Championship in 2013, and the nationally ranked team received a bid to play in the FCS national playoffs.
-He was responsible for mentoring a receiving corps the year they ranked second in passing offense in the CAA and first in passing efficiency in the highly regarded FCS conference.
-In his three seasons at UMaine he coached two all-conference performers in Damarr Aultman and John Ebeling.
+Prior to his arrival at Wesleyan, Archer spent three seasons as the wide receivers coach and the co-special teams coordinator at the University of Maine.
+While there, he helped guide the Black Bears to their first CAA Championship in 2013.
+Nationally ranked, the team received a bid to play in the FCS national playoffs.
+He was responsible for mentoring a receiving corps the year they ranked second in passing offense in the CAA, and first in passing efficiency in the highly regarded FCS conference.
+In his three seasons at UMaine, he coached two all-conference performers in Damarr Aultman and John Ebeling.

-Prior to his stint at UMaine, he worked for five seasons coaching wide receivers and defensive backs at Brown University.
-He also served as the recruiting coordinator during his tenure at Brown, and while there he helped lead the 2008 squad to an Ivy League Championship, while developing six All-Ivy League selections at wide receiver and defensive back.
+Archer worked for five seasons at Brown University before his stint at UMaine, where he coached the wide receivers and defensive backs.
+He also served as the recruiting coordinator during his tenure at Brown, and helped lead the 2008 squad to an Ivy League Championship, while developing six All-Ivy League selections at wide receiver and defensive back.

 Antonellis was the recipient of the 2014 Fall NESCAC All-Sportsmanship Award for his dedication to respect for teammates, coaches, and opponents.
 He was also selected to the 2014 NESCAC All-Academic Team.
 During his time at Wesleyan, he served on the Student-Athlete Advisory Committee (SAAC) and was a member of the Delta Kappa Epsilon (DKE) fraternity.
 He graduated Wesleyan with a degree in Economics.

-John Capodice comes aboard the Wesleyan football staff in 2016 and will coach the running backs this fall.
-He is a Health/Physical Education teacher and has been a football coach for 18 years, serving six as an assistant football coach and the past 12 as the head football coach at Berlin High School in Berlin, Conn.
-Capodice is a 1992 graduate of Western Connecticut State University, and holds masters degrees from Central Connecticut State University and Southern Connecticut State University.
+Capodice is a Health/Physical Education teacher and has been a football coach for 19 years, serving seven as an assistant football coach and 12 as the head football coach at Berlin High School in Berlin, Conn.
+A 1992 graduate of Western Connecticut State University, Capodice also holds master’s degrees from Central Connecticut State University and Southern Connecticut State University.